iviviano/Computer-Science-Notes/Flexible Scheduling Problem.md

 $l_{1}^{B}=f_{1}-d_{1}=t_{2}+t_{1}-d_{1}$.
 (If $l_{1}^{B}$ were $0$, then $l_{2}^{A}$ would also be $0$)
 As $d_{1}≤d_{2},l_{2}^{A}≤l_{1}^{B}$.
 $$\therefore\max\{l_{1}^{A},l_{2}^{A}\}≤l_{1}^{B}≤\max\{l_{1}^{B},l_{2}^{B}\}$$
+>
 Suppose that we have $n$ jobs.
 Let $i<n$ and suppose that $d_{i}>d_{i+1}$.
 Then, swapping jobs $i$ and $i+1$ does not increase the late penalty, as shown by the simple case and that no other jobs are affected by the swap.

+Now, take any other optimal solution that is not sorted by earliest deadline.
+There is at least one adjacent inversion.
 >[!note]
 >This works for the swap of any two adjacent jobs.